influx6/relay/readme.md

         //for more freedom you can write directly skipping the codec encoder other.Socket().WriteMessage(...)

-        //or use the codec decoder but with more control of the type of message we send,morphed and writing by the decoder. other.Write(gorilla.TextMessage,....)
+        //or use the codec decoder but with more control of the type
+        //of message we send,morphed and writing by the decoder. other.Write(gorilla.TextMessage,....)

       },msg.Worker)